Working as an

 Immigration, Refugees and Citizenship Canada (IRCC) may update off-campus work hours for international students once in a while, so it’s advised to visit the IRCC website for any updates.

-With with a Co-op Work Permit
+Working with a Co-op Work Permit

 Some of the programs are with Co-op, which means a student must complete work experience in order to graduate.
 A co-op work permit is a work permit that allows a student to work full-time during academic periods.
 Before starting co-op, students are required to have a co-op work permit and a Social Insurance Number (SIN) and have met PLC’s co-op program criteria.